Law

 +1 513 556 6805

-Prior to joining UC Law, Julie founded and was Executive Director of the Immigrant and Refugee Law Center, where she also represented women seeking asylum from gender violence and brought voice to the rights of migrants.
+Julie is the founder and former executive director of the Immigrant and Refugee Law Center, where she also represented women seeking asylum from gender violence.
+She continues to bring voice to the rights of migrants.

 Julie has worked with many organizations including the National Democratic Institute for International Affairs (NDI), Freedom House, U.S. Institute of Peace, Women in International Security (WIIS), Our Secure Future, George C. Marshall European Center for Security Studies, Stockholm International Peace Research Institute (SIPRI), National Defense University, International Association of Women Judges, American Association of People with Disabilities, Internews, and the National Underground Railroad Freedom Center.